-Fungal nail infections can give you discolored, thickened, and misshapen nails.
+Fungal nail infections (onychomycosis) can give you discolored, thickened, and misshapen nails.
 These infections are caused by various kinds of fungi that invade your nail through cracks in the nail or a cut in the skin near it.
 But if the thought of unsightly feet is embarrassing you, there are various ways of treating this condition.

 Your doctor may recommend antifungal tablets, antifungal nail paints which are applied topically to deal with infections, or laser treatment (where light is used to eliminate the fungus).
 Nail softening kits which remove the infected parts of your nail can also be useful.
 In some cases, complete removal of the nail may also be advised.1 However, if you’re wary of expensive treatments or of taking strong medication with possible side effects, you may want to try a few home remedies to deal with your infected toenail.

 Dab some ozonized sunflower oil on the affected nail twice a day to get rid of that nasty fungal infection for good.